ovh/docs/pages/platform/ai/training_tuto_39_flask/guide.en-gb.md

 ---
-title: Deploy a simple app with Flask
+title: AI Training - Tutorial - Deploy a simple app with Flask
-slug: build-use-flask-image
+slug: training/tuto-build-use-flask-image
 excerpt: How to build and use a custom Docker image containing a Flask application
-section: Tutorials
+section: AI Training tutorials
-order: 6
+order: 11
 ---

-*Last updated 1st of March, 2022.*
+**Last updated 1st of March, 2022.**

 ## Objective